hindtag/javascript_bootcamp/README.md

 // Challenge: Create an alert that capitalize the first character of the name of the user using prompt.

 Solution:

     var message = 'Hello';

-Step 1 create a variable that stores the name that user enters via prompt var yourName = prompt('What is you name?');
+Step 1 create a variable that stores the name that user enters via prompt.

+    var yourName = prompt('What is you name?');

 Step 2 capitalize the first letter of the name.